Square9Softworks/APIFileUploadDemo/README.md

 To get started, in the `main(String[] args)` method of Program.cs, update the following to match your GlobalSearch Installation.

 1. The website target in `RestClient("");`
+2. `new HttpBasicAuthenticator("S9UserName", "S9Password");` Replace S9UserName and S9Password with your S9 user or windows (including domain) username and password.
 2. `var databaseID = ` the databse you want to upload to.
 3. `var archiveID = ` the archive you want to index the document into.
 4. `var localFileName = ""` the name of the file on your local machine you want to upload and index.